dbx manual

 'click to %toggle% this box', // pattern-match sentence for "(open|close) this box" by mouse

-'use the arrow keys to move this box', // sentence for "move this box" by keyboard
+'use the arrow keys to move this box. ', // sentence for "move this box" by keyboard

-', or press the enter key to %toggle% it', // pattern-match sentence-fragment for "(open|close) this box" by keyboard
+'press the enter key to %toggle% this box. ', // pattern-match sentence-fragment for "(open|close) this box" by keyboard

-'%mytitle% [%dbxtitle%]' // pattern-match syntax for title-attribute conflicts
+'%mytitle% [%dbxtitle%]', // pattern-match syntax for title-attribute conflicts

 );